Anthony-Haber/Daily-Tracker/README.md

 Keep track of your day — effortlessly.

-Daily Tracker is a small Windows app that lives in your system tray and helps you stay aware of how you're spending your time.
+Daily Tracker is a small desktop app that lives in your system tray and helps you stay aware of how you're spending your time.
 It gently checks in with you each hour, helps you log meals, and gives you space to reflect at the end of the day.
 Everything stays private on your own computer.

 ---